Grants, levies and local love: How to fund tourism in regional communities

 4. Industry Collaboration and Buy-In

-Tourism is everyone's business — and some of the best funding models are co-invested.
+Tourism is everyone's business in rural communities — and some of the best funding models are co-invested.

 This might look like: